javidel/modern-data-warehouse/json/json.md

     ![Find credentials](./images/go-to-credential2.png)

-    If you don't see **My profile** section, please copy your user from the information that you can see in this menu under Profile.
+    If you don't see **My profile** section, please copy your user from the information that you can see in this menu under **Profile**.
 The format should be `oracleidentitycloudservice/your_email`.

     ![Find credentials](./images/go-to-credential3.png)